ErikaVasNormandy/samurai-magika/content/characters/1-main-characters.md

 metaDescription: "POV Characters"
 ---

 The anime largely focuses on three POV characters from the light novel: Natsuki, Jotaro, and Hideaki.
+While some of the chapters in the light novel were told from Gen and Aki's perspective, budget constraints cut these scenes.

 ## Natsuki Kuni